 - Dr. Christie Ballantyne

 Dr. Christie Ballantyne, professor of medicine and chief of the sections of cardiology and cardiovascular research, was named to the Board of Directors of the American Society for Preventive Cardiology for the 2018-2021 term.
-The national society of healthcare providers and researchers is dedicated to the prevention of cardiovascular disease and the dissemination of evidence-based information to clinicians and patients.

 - Dr. Anthony Rodriguez

 Dr. Anthony Rodriguez, assistant professor of medicine - immunology, allergy and rheumatology, was awarded a grant by the Gillson Longenbaugh Foundation for his research on the "Role of let-7 microRNA in chronic obstructive pulmonary disease."